NHSDigital/bcss-playwright/docs/utility-guides/SubjectDemographics.md

     - If `younger` is `False`, returns a DOB for age 75-100.

 - `random_datetime(start: datetime, end: datetime) -> datetime`
-  Generates a random datetime between two datetime objects.
+  Generates a random date between two `datetime` objects.

 Refer to the source code in `utils/subject_demographics.py` for more details on available methods and their usage.